JvanZyl1/3D-nuclei-segmentation-reproduction/docs/readme.md

 the architecture is based on the UNET-3D architecture and, although many more layers are used, they can once again be broken down into convolutional, max pooling, deconvolution and concatenation layers.
-As in the NSN, the output is passed through a softmax function.\
+As in the NSN, the output is passed through a softmax function.

-## Pre-Processing {#sec:approach:pre-processing}
+## Pre-Processing

-As we are reproducing the authors' works and aim to achieve similar results, we emulated their exact pre-processing steps, which consist of interpolation and mirror padding.
+As we are reproducing the authors’ works and aim to achieve similar results, we emulated their exact pre-processing steps, which consist of interpolation and mirror padding.
 First, we interpolate the given images in the dataset.
 Depending on the microscopy approach and manufacturer,